hotosm/hotosm-website/_posts/2019-07-31-a-map-editor-for-the-tasking-manager.markdown

 *Extend mapping - for example with AI*

 Last week’s [announcement of Facebook’s Map with AI service](https://tech.fb.com/ai-is-supercharging-the-creation-of-maps-around-the-world/) is an exciting development in how machine learning can predict roads from satellite imagery for mapping.
 This can also support mapping volunteers and professional teams to pull AI-detected map features step-by-step, and verify, adjust and improve with the human eye to build the map with the quality standard OpenStreetMap is famous for.
-The same extension is also currently being tested to include all kinds of datasets, such as government or other open data.

 ![Rapid editor](/uploads/rapid-editor.jpg)